JohnWeisz/TypedJSON/readme.md

 ## Install & Use

-Currently, the experimental source preview is available as a NuGet package:
+The experimental source preview is available as a [NuGet package](https://www.nuget.org/packages/TypedJSON/):

 ```none
 Install-Package TypedJSON